-- If a record is found, inform the individual that they cannot enter a shelter and refer the individual to the Overnight Shelter. - If no record is found, review terms of the emergency overnight stay.
+- If a record is found, inform the individual that they cannot enter a shelter and they will have to find other alternative arrangements.
+If during the hypothermia season during days hypothermia is in place, please refer clients to the hypothermia program. - If no record is found, review terms of the emergency overnight stay.
 Ensure Emergency Overnight Contract is signed by head of household. - Complete the Emergency Overnight Intake Form and email it to CES the next business day at DSSCE@pwcgov.org. - Instruct the household to contact CES the next business day.